gabalafou/map-jupyterlab-frontend-components/second-draft.md

 to the DOM.

-### A tab in the left sidebar
+### A tab in the left sidebar: file browser

 These are clickable icons in the sidebar that open a panel in the left area when clicked.
 By default these include: file browser, running terminal and kernels, table of contents, and extension manager.

+![Screenshot on which the file browser tab in the left sidebar is outlined](annotated-ui-screenshots/left-sidebar-tab-file-browser.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-main-content-panel >
     div[aria-label="main sidebar"] >
     ul[aria-label="main sidebar"] >
     li[role="tab"]

-Table of properties:
+#### Table of properties:

 | Name | Value |
 | ---- | ----- |